damdo/grontab/README.md

 ```

 #### 1) import
-the first step is to import the package
+The first step is to import the package
 ```go
 import(
     "github.com/damdo/grontab"